thaivo88/Linux/Work/centos8.md

 After modifying the repository file with new entries, proceed and clear the DNF / YUM cache as shown.
 ``
 dnf clean all
-# OR
-yum clean all
 ```

 To confirm that the system will get packages from the locally defined repositories, run the command:
 ```
 dnf repolist
-# OR
-yum repolist
 ```

 List Yum Repositories